adachille/parkinsons-detector/README.md

 <img src="./visualizations/multiple-sound-recoring-test-correlation-matrix.jpg" width="700" height="700">

 ### Dimension Reduction:
-Each dataset has many features, and from the covariance matrices we see that some features are highly correlated, so let's try doing some dimensionality reduction using PCA and LDA.
+Each dataset has many features, and from the covariance matrices we see that some features are highly correlated, so let's try doing some dimensionality reduction using principal component analysis (PCA) and linear discriminant analysis (LDA).

 Let's begin by using PCA on the datasets and seeing how many components we need to recover 99% of the variance.